6 Reasons You Should Spend More Time Alone

 Despite knowing these benefits, it can be a challenge to find time alone in a world that seems to never sleep.
 Here are a few ideas to help you find more time to spend with yourself.

 - Disconnect.
 Set aside some time each day to unplug from all the ways you connect with others.
 Turn off your cell phone.
 Turn off your Internet.
 Turn off your TV.
-If you use your computer to create, such as writing, then write without all the bells, dings, and beeps that come along with being connected to the Internet.
+If you use your computer to create, such as by writing, then write without all the bells, dings, and beeps that come along with being connected to the Internet.
 You'll be amazed at how much more you can get done when you're not distracted.

 - Get up or Get in Early.
 Wake up a half hour or an hour earlier than everyone else in your house, and use that time to create, produce, problem solve, meditate, or whatever makes you happy.
-This strategy also works if you can get to work before everyone else arrives, and the phones begin to ring.
+This strategy also works if you can get to work before everyone else arrives, and before the phones begin to ring.

 - Close Your Door.
 It's simple, but can be very effective.
 A client who owns a community-based magazine puts a sign on her door when she wants alone time.
 The sign reads "I'm editing or writing.
 If the police are here, the office is on fire, or George Clooney calls or stops by, you can interrupt me.
 If not, please hold all questions until my door opens."
 She said that she decided to put up the sign after she realized that her presence in the office was a stimulus for questions.
 "Whenever I was in the office," she said, "it seemed like there was one question after the next.
 I was constantly getting interrupted, and it was hard to get my work done.
 Then I noticed that on the days I was working on a story outside the office, my phone hardly ever rang, even if I was out the whole day.
 Apparently, whatever questions came up somehow got handled without me.
 It made me realize that just by being in the office, I was a magnet for questions.
 So I put up the sign, and it works like a charm."